mesonbuild/meson/docs/markdown/IDE-integration.md

 introspection information that is stored in `intro-*.json` files in the `meson-info` directory.
 The introspection dump will be automatically updated when meson is (re)configured, or the build options change.
 Thus, an IDE can watch for changes in this directory to know when something changed.
+Note that `meson-info.json` guaranteed to be the last file written.

 The `meson-info` directory should contain the following files: